Tak: The Great Juju Challenge: Gameplay

 The gameplay is an obstacle course with a timer counting down.
 Tak and Lok try to reach the exit with the least time possible.
 The score depends on the time, items collected and enemies defeated.
 The game can either be played one player who switches between Tak and Lok or by playing two player with a friend each controlling a character on a split screen.

 Reception

-The GameCube, Playstation 2 and Xbox versions received "generally favorable reviews", while the DS and Game Boy Advance versions received "mixed or average reviews", according to the review aggregation website Metacritic.
+The GameCube, PlayStation 2 and Xbox versions received "generally favorable reviews", while the DS and Game Boy Advance versions received "mixed or average reviews", according to the review aggregation website Metacritic.

-The game was nominated for Best Animated Video Game at the 33rd Annie Awards.
+Despite the mixed reception, the Academy of Interactive Arts & Sciences nominated The Great Juju Challenge for "Children's Game of the Year" during the 9th Annual Interactive Achievement Awards.
+The game was also nominated for Best Animated Video Game at the 33rd Annie Awards.